ichim/LeafletForBlazor-NuGet/RTM and GeoJSON/working with Files/Appearance switch icons/README.md

                            "iconAnchor": [ 24, 24 ]                                 //icon anchor based on bottom-left corner - pixels
                         }

-This appearance symbol can be for: points, polylines or polygons in accordance with the geometry of the geojson items (geometry.type).
+This appearance symbol(icon) can be for point shapes.

 #### Example code